Shahed Ali (writer): Career

 In 1951, Ali began teaching at the Azizul Haque College in Bogra.
-After that, he served at the Mirpur Bangla College in Dhaka, Carmichael College in Rangpur and the Chittagong City College until 1954.
+After that, he served at the Mirpur Bangla College in Dhaka, Carmichael College in Rangpur and the Government City College, Chittagong until 1954.
 He was linked to several activities during the Bengali language movement between 1948 and 1952, as the general secretary of the Tamaddun Majlish, later becoming its president.

 Aside from teaching, Ali had been an editor of the "Prabhati" monthly from 1944 to 1966.
 He later became involved with the "Sainik" magazine, which served as the banner for the Bengali language movement.
 He worked as the editor of Saynik from 1948 to 1950.
 In 1955, he was an editor of the "Daily Buniyad" and the following year, he was the assistant editor of the "Daily Millat".
 As the founding secretary of the Islamic Academy, he edited the Academy's two journals; children's monthly "Sabuz Pata" (1963-1982) and the Islamic Academy Magazine.
 From 1962 to 1982, he served as the director of the Academy's translation and compilation department.
 He was also actively involved with Allama Iqbal Society Magazine from 1963 to 1982.

 In 1954, he was elected as the Member of the Legislative Assembly for the Government of East Pakistan in 1954, representing the Khelafat-e-Rabbani Party at Sunamganj.
 He decided to quit politics when Ayub Khan imposed martial law in 1958.
 From 1963 to 1964, he served as a member of the Bangla Academy Magazine Editing Board.
 He was also a member of the Islami Bishwakosh Editing Board.
 He has led numerous intellectual and cultural movements.